ApoorvaA5/ApoorvaA5/README.md

 <p align="center">“I probably just want to leave a trace of myself behind in this world.” ― Makoto Shinkai</p>

 <h2>Hi everyone</h2>
-<h5>My name is Apoorva A Gowda, and I'm pursuing a Bachelor's degree in Electrical and Electronics.
-If nothing changes, I hope to be able to graduate as quickly as possible.</h5>
+<h5>My name is Apoorva A Gowda, and I am working as a Software Developer at Akarmaxs Tech.
+If nothing changes, I hope to continue growing in my career and contribute effectively to the industry.</h5>
 <details>
   <summary>📃 My Resume</summary>